sachinadmane/TruliaPropertyFinder/README.txt

-You can either search by either the address or by coordinates
+You can either search by  the address or by coordinates

-Search by Address: Enter a valid address and press enter to see the properties that fall within a 20 mile radius of the address.
+Search by Address: Enter an address for e.g ( XYZ Street Tempe AZ 85282 to get a list of properties that fall within 20 miles)

 Search by Latitude and Longitude coordinates: Enter a comma-separated latitude / longitude pair (i.e 37.788840, -122.398129) and press enter to see the properties that fall within a 20 mile radius of the latitude and longitude.
 3rd Party Libraries Used - Server side: